 Following treatment, patients should expect:

-- Redness and swelling of the hair follicle, which is a normal occurrence.
+- Some redness and swelling of the hair follicle, which is a normal occurrence.

 - Pain and discomfort, which can be easily treated with over-the-counter pain medicines.